Rating: | 9 / 10 |

 I have worked outdoors for a majority of my life in cold (not snow) environments so have a reasonably good cold tolerance.
 Depending on the weather, I will have one to two layers underneath and if its really cold, my Marmot PreCip Nano Jacket as an outer shell to form part of my layering system.
 I will continue to use this in the winter and wet conditions saving my lightweight down jacket for times when I know it’s going to be dry or I dont want the hood.

-At full price this jacket is a bit expensive at AUD $330 RRP but having said that you aren’t going to find high grade lightweight synthetic jackets much cheaper.
+This jacket is going into clearance mode with a newer model hitting the market so depending on what colour you want you can get a very good deal.
 This jacket is an investment and providing you don’t grow out of it not will last for many years as the outer shell is 15 diner which doesn’t sound like much but when compared to its competitors it’s very robust.

 Size wise I usually wear an XL in most jackets having a broad chest and shoulders but found that the XL was just to big for me so opted for the large.